dmbarbour/Sirea/README.md

       su_update :: Maybe (T, Sig a)
     }

-    bUnsafeLnk :: MkLnk x y -> B x y
+    unsafeLnkB :: MkLnk x y -> B x y

 The `ln_build` operation is executed when the behavior is first built.
 The behavior is built backwards - given the output target, you return the input target.
 Once built, `ln_update` will be called after each update, allowing the concrete signal values to be processed. _(Optimization is left out of the above representation; see the code for details.)_

-Sirea clients can add new primitive behaviors via `bUnsafeLnk`, but must be cautious to avoid breaking RDP abstractions.
+Sirea clients can add new primitive behaviors via `unsafeLnkB`, but must be cautious to avoid breaking RDP abstractions.
 Clients should be able to adapt most new resources using simple combinations of existing behaviors.

 Declarative Effects and Concurrency in RDP
 ------------------------------------------